zone/frontend/packages/eslint-config-zone/README.md

 #### Adding polyfills

 If for example you are using `fetch` and it is not supported by all the browsers in your support matrix then you can add a polyfill.
 To tell the linter you have done this, [add a reference to the polyfill](https://github.com/amilajack/eslint-plugin-compat/wiki/Adding-polyfills).

-**Optional but recommended:** Remove duplicated rules from your eslint config.